HaDock404/ai-game-snake/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Here is my dashboard for my data analysis of a Snake game I created in another repository.
-I try to study the players' playing methodology.
+Here is my dashboard presenting a data analysis of a Snake game I created in another repository.
+This project explain the methodology of data retrieval as well as its processing in order to grasp how the testers of our Snake game play.

 ## Description